 Cue Points

-Predefined markers in a live stream or video used to trigger specific actions like switching scenes, inserting ads, or pushing overlays.
+Predefined markers in a live stream or video trigger specific actions, such as switching scenes, inserting ads, or pushing overlays.

 Call-to-Action (CTA)

-A prompt within the live stream encouraging viewers to take specific actions (e.g., “Subscribe now,” “Click the link below”).
+A prompt within the live stream encourages viewers to take specific actions (e.g., “Subscribe now,” “Click the link below,” etc.).

 Client-Side Streaming

-A streaming setup where content is processed and broadcasted from the user’s own device, rather than from a server-side solution.
+In a streaming setup, content is processed and broadcasted from the user’s device rather than through a server-side solution.

 Content ID (YouTube)